Georgia O'Keeffe: Legacy

+Georgia O'Keeffe Museum

 O'Keeffe was a legend beginning in the 1920s, known as much for her independent spirit and female role model as for her dramatic and innovative works of art.
 Nancy and Jules Heller said, "The most remarkable thing about O'Keeffe was the audacity and uniqueness of her early work."
 At that time, even in Europe, there were few artists exploring abstraction.
 Even though her works may show elements of different modernist movements, such as Surrealism and Precisionism, her work is uniquely her own style.
-She received unprecedented acceptance as a woman artist from the fine art world due to her powerful graphic images and within a decade of moving to New York City, she was the highest-paid American woman artist.
-She was known for a distinctive style in all aspects of her life.
-O'Keeffe was also known for her relationship with Stieglitz, in which she provided some insight in her autobiography.
-The Georgia O'Keeffe Museum says that she was one of the first American artists to practice pure abstraction.

-Mary Beth Edelson's Some Living American Women Artists / Last Supper (1972) appropriated Leonardo da Vinci’s The Last Supper, with the heads of notable women artists collaged over the heads of Christ and his apostles.
-John the Apostle's head was replaced with Nancy Graves, and Christ's with Georgia O'Keeffe.
-This image, addressing the role of religious and art historical iconography in the subordination of women, became "one of the most iconic images of the feminist art movement."

 A substantial part of her estate's assets were transferred to the Georgia O'Keeffe Foundation, a nonprofit.
 The Georgia O'Keeffe Museum opened in Santa Fe in 1997.
 The assets included a large body of her work, photographs, archival materials, and her Abiquiú house, library, and property.
 The Georgia O'Keeffe Home and Studio in Abiquiú was designated a National Historic Landmark in 1998, and is now owned by the Georgia O'Keeffe Museum.
+A fossilized species of archosaur was named Effigia okeeffeae ("O'Keeffe's Ghost") in January 2006, "in honor of Georgia O'Keeffe for her numerous paintings of the badlands at Ghost Ranch and her interest in the Coelophysis Quarry when it was discovered".
+In November 2016, the Georgia O'Keeffe Museum recognized the importance of her time in Charlottesville by dedicating an exhibition, using watercolors that she had created over three summers.
+It was entitled, O'Keeffe at the University of Virginia, 1912–1914.